In Force Science News #325, Capt. Chip Huth of the Kansas City (MO) PD calls the term “warrior” into question (his emphasis):

 Chip Huth (looking kinda warrior-y to me…)

 At its core, Capt.
 Huth’s issue with the warrior metaphor is that it creates a distinction between the people of the community and the officers that serve them.
-He takes issue with Grossman’s “sheepdog” concept as well, noting that in his view (Huth’s), this creates an image of people as “sheeple” and of sheepdogs as snarling and nipping at them to keep them in line.
+He takes issue with Grossman’s “sheepdog” concept, noting that in his own (Huth’s) view, this creates an image of people as “sheeple” and of sheepdogs as snarling and nipping at them to keep them in line.
 Some chafe at the idea that their local cops might look down on them, feel that they are superior to them,”throw their badges around” etc. Or dare to style themselves warriors…

-Still others, twisted by ideology or their own fevered minds or simply by happenstance or circumstance, have declared war on the police.
+Still others, twisted by ideology or their own fevered minds or simply by happenstance or circumstance, are at war with the police.

 Or when an active shooter approached a Sikh Temple, or entered that African American church and though he was invited to pray with them instead ambushed and murdered the congregants, were they not at war? (racial war? holy war? racial holy war?).

 The shooter that entered the gay nightclub in Florida and began a horrific slaughter; The husband-and-wife team in San Bernardino; Or the man at Ohio State.
 Were they not at war?

 Perhaps not only with innocent people enjoying the freedoms our country and society offers for them to be themselves, but perhaps with themselves?

 When gang members spray bullets down their neighborhood streets full of children, or into gatherings at street corners or in cars or parties in disputes over territory or perceived disrespect, are they not turning their neighborhood into a war zone?